dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ### Create Model Collections

-To see your database, you will create a migration script.
-You will use them for testing our API.
-Create a file `./server/boot/create-data-tables.js`, and add the following to it:
+To populate our database, we will create a migration script.
+We will use this fake value to test our API.
+Therefore, let's create a file called `./server/boot/create-data-tables.js` and add the following to it:

 ```js
 module.exports = function(app) {